theta360developers/blog/_posts/2016-02-22-remote-shutter.md

 The main idea for this post
 [originally appeared](https://developers.theta360.com/en/forums/viewtopic.php?f=4&t=120&p=1408#p1389)
 in the RICOH Developers Forum.
-Thanks to Rune Kyndal for building his awesome remote control and posting it in the forum.
+Thanks to Rune Kyndal for building his awesome remote control and posting information on it in the forum.
 Rune was also kind enough to point us to the original code from Katsuya-san, which opened up a range of possibilities for the community to hack ESP8266 boards to control the THETA S 360 camera.
-I have extended Rune's post with general information on ESP8266 boards and more information on the projects from Katsuya-san, the original author of the code for the ESP8266 project.
+I extended Rune's post to include general information on ESP8266 boards and added information on the projects from Katsuya-san, the original author of the code for the ESP8266 THETA remote shutter project.

 ## What is an ESP8266 and Why Should I Care?
 If you search on the Internet, you'll quickly learn that the ESP8266 is a small WiFi module that cost between $6 and $15, with a typical price of $10 for the module with accessories built on the dev board such as breadboard breakout pins, LED monitoring lights, and flash.
-Most of the easrly excitement around the ESP8266 dealt with adding WiFi support to Arduino boards.
+Most of the early excitement around the ESP8266 dealt with adding WiFi support to Arduino boards.
 However, as $10 (and cheaper) ESP8266 boards have a MCU, flash, and bootloader, people have been running the $10 boards standalone with a battery.